 Section 3.0 above provides an overview of how atomic commit works in SQLite.
 But it glosses over a number of important details.
 The following subsections will attempt to fill in the gaps.

-When the original content of a database page is written into the rollback journal (as shown in section 3.5), SQLite always writes a complete sectors worth of data, even if the page size of the database is smaller than the sector size.
+When the original content of a database page is written into the rollback journal (as shown in section 3.5), SQLite always writes a complete sector of data, even if the page size of the database is smaller than the sector size.
 Historically, the sector size in SQLite has been hard coded to 512 bytes and since the minimum page size is also 512 bytes, this has never been an issue.
 But beginning with SQLite version 3.3.14, it is possible for SQLite to use mass storage devices with a sector size larger than 512 bytes.
 So, beginning with version 3.3.14, whenever any page within a sector is written into the journal file, all pages in that same sector are stored with it.

 It is important to store all pages of a sector in the rollback journal in order to prevent database corruption following a power loss while writing the sector.
 Suppose that pages 1, 2, 3, and 4 are all stored in sector 1 and that page 2 is modified.
 In order to write the changes to page 2, the underlying hardware must also rewrite the content of pages 1, 3, and 4 since the hardware must write the complete sector.
 If this write operation is interrupted by a power outage, one or more of the pages 1, 3, or 4 might be left with incorrect data.
 Hence, to avoid lasting corruption to the database, the original content of all of those pages must be contained in the rollback journal.